 On this page, you will find all the information regarding the COVID Virtual Recovery Study (CVRS).
 Please read all the information carefully.
 If you would like to participate in the study, please answer the eligibility questions after reading the patient information.

 Update: You are eligible to enroll in the study if you have tested positive at least 3 weeks ago, with no other limitation on how long ago you were treated.

 YOU CAN WATCH THIS VIDEO OR READ THE PATIENT INFORMATION BELOW.

 Information for patients who may be eligible for the clinical trial to test the effectiveness of The Breather/Breather Fit to reduce long-term symptoms of COVID-19.

 Why am I being invited to take part in a research study?

-You have tested positive for the virus causing COVID-19 (SARS-CoV-2) within the last 3 months & are over 18 years of age.
+You have tested positive for the virus causing COVID-19 (SARS-CoV-2) 3 or more weeks ago and are over 18 years of age.

 Why is this research being done?

 Investigate the benefits of respiratory muscle training (RMT) using The Breather/Breather Fit and nasal breathing to accelerate recovery from COVID-19: improving COVID-related symptoms, respiratory function, fitness, ability to return to work, cognitive function, and quality of life.

 How long will the research last?